 Those qualifications are:

-It means each advisor must be an independent contractor of Securities America, and an independent contractor of Verus Capital Partners, LLC or some other broker dealer approved RIA, and an independent contractor of any insurance company they want to represent as a licensed agent.
+It means each advisor must be an independent contractor of Securities America, and an independent contractor of Arbor Point Advisors, LLC or some other broker dealer approved RIA, and an independent contractor of any insurance company they want to represent as a licensed agent.
 In relation to Freedom Point Financial, advisors are not employees, but instead are classified as a Marketing Partners.
 As Marketing Partners each advisor can receive the services outlined in our services agreement, and have access to all the other "a la carte services" specified in the services agreement.

 Each advisor's compensation comes from their clients and depends on the payouts they have negotiated as an independent contractor's of the broker dealer, and as an independent investment advisor representative of an approved RIA, and as independent insurance agents.
 Advisor revenue never passes through the payroll of Freedom Point Financial at all.
 Thus advisors are required to compensate Freedom Point Financial after they receive their revenue as an independent contractor.

-Compensation to our associate advisors is generally higher than industry average because our broker dealer and RIA connections let reps start payouts at 85%, and it doesn't take much production to get to 90% payouts or higher.
+Compensation to our associate advisors is generally higher than industry average because our broker dealer and RIA connections let reps start payouts at 80% to 85%.
 Then when it is factored in that expenses to Freedom Point Financial are designed to be predictable, like a monthly rent payment, and that each associate is only responsible for their own operating expenses, it becomes possible for some associate advisors to reduce their total yearly business overhead to under $20,000.

 Compensation to Freedom Point Financial includes a one-time startup fee when an advisor first joins the Freedom Point Financial associate advisor group, and then an ongoing monthly participation fee is required.
 Then there are also separate "a la carte" services, as well as printing and material costs for all marketing materials (i.e. company letterhead, custom envelopes, business cards, brochures, logo specific pens, custom thank you cards, custom note pages, custom sticky notes, custom folders for workshops, company logo clothing, company logo gifts, company power point background templates, etc.).
 To get a quote call us at 801-984-8066 or email us at firstname.lastname@example.org.